kimpuvi99/moneytracker/README.md

   - 🔜  Implementing graphs to have a visual view of how the money is distributed.
   - 🔜  A sing in page where you can register or sing in with your google account.
   - 🔜  Improving the APP design.
-  - 🔜  Export to Excel.
+  - 🔜  Export all the tranactions to an Excel file.
-  - 🔜  Launching on PlayStore.

 I hope you liked it 😊